This document is a description of my

 in Asia in 2008.
 See for instance the Research

-received at lot of attention of the media (TV, radio, paper
+And received at lot of attention of the media (TV, radio,

-media, etc.).
-As an unexpected side effect, in cooperation
+paper media, etc.).
+As an unexpected side effect, in

-is found to be possibly much faster than state-of-the art
+the transistor is found to be possibly much faster than

 Building on the knowledge of electrical measurements described

-using impedance spectroscopy (Bio-FET) in a cooperation with Prof.
+entities using impedance spectroscopy (Bio-FET) in a cooperation

 devices to measure the activity of living cells.
 Later it was

-array, the monitoring is much more effective.
-The interaction of
+micro-electrode array, the monitoring is much more effective.

-antibodies of sea shells with parasites was measured in the
+The interaction of antibodies of sea shells with parasites was

 contemporary project, FETs, based on the organic material

-found in land mines.
-This research was driven by the need for a
+commonly found in land mines.
+This research was driven by the

-negatives") sensors to remove the hundreds of millions of land
+"false negatives") sensors to remove the hundreds of millions of

 peaceful times.
 The use of FETs for the sensing is justified by